-\\ (RETURN)

-No output.
-Skips input to the next non-layout character or to the end of the next line.
-ISO demands skipping only the newline.
+When in ISO mode (see the Prolog flag iso), only skip this sequence.
+In native mode, white-space that follows the newline are skipped as well and a warning is printed, indicating that this construct is deprecated and advicing to use \c .
 We advise using \c or putting the layout before the \c , as shown below.
 Using \c is supported by various other Prolog implementations and will remain supported by SWI-Prolog.
-The style shown below is the most compatible solution.6 instead of
+The style shown below is the most compatible solution.